Behind Closed Doors with a Perverted Poet [NSFW]

 I had a one-night stand with a twenty-three-year-old married redhead that I was talking to for a handful of days.
 I’ll call her “T”.
 She is/was going through the process of divorce and shared with me that her husband did nothing wrong except work too hard.
 This woman decided to leave a hard-working man and primary breadwinner because he didn’t give her enough attention.
 I was taken but not shocked.
 “T” wanted freedom from security and started an explicit OnlyFans.
 I was informed by her after we met as she was under the impression that the latter would bother me if she foresaw a relationship.
 I told her “No” since I knew a relationship would never be permissible and “T” then forewarned me before she drove an hour over to my abode that we wouldn’t be having sex because she doesn’t sleep with anyone during their first meeting.
 We did, in fact, have sex that night.
 Nothing more came from our encounter because I became romantically involved with someone I deemed companionable.
 Although, I did keep in mind how I’ve been accurate about primal urges overriding patience, and the guise or promise of labels assist in masking our savage intentions as a species as we all want to feel like we have a purpose.
 Men create and give purpose that women attach themselves to for self-preservation and reassurance.
 Therefore, it is unnatural to promote the reverse without being aware of the consequences.

 Perhaps previously having been in two short-term Dom/Sub relationships with hippie Wiccans who toked up like it was their oxygen opened up my eyes to how we are meant to function or warped reality to fit a perspective that suits my story as a God playing puppeteer writes it.
 There’s no doubt in my mind that abiding by the foundation of structure has given everything that I cherish fulfillment.
 Unsurprisingly, almost everyone I personally know has mentioned to me that I may have less than mild OCD, and while I’m inclined to see the points they’ve made, I’ve found there to be more advantages than shortcomings regarding how it affects my daily routine.
 I cannot operate without setting order and this extends to the relationships that I have.
-My current significant other is happy to follow my lead and since she has a father in her life with similar ideals as myself, whom she respects, there is a natural transfer of power when I take charge.
+My current significant other is happy to follow my lead and since she has a father in her life with similar ideals as myself, there is a natural transfer of power when I take charge.
 There is usually hostility when attempting to do so with a woman who was raised by a single mother for a variety of reasons.
 The obvious is that the daughter fails to see the logic in serving a man and will fight to be his equal, resulting in dissatisfaction because her actions aren’t biologically normal.
 So, the daughter has no father figure example to “settle down” with and will either abuse a mate that she feels is inferior or grow old while feeling alone.
 The latter tends to project rather than reflect on her own choices in fear of a mental breakdown.

 In general, I actively draw from every single memorable encounter that I have as what I like to refer to as “genuine inspiration”, much like Harvey Pekar, the writer of autobiographical comics titled ‘American Splendor’, and I credit my methods of writing to being more of an extrovert than introvert.
 Living in a cabin off-the-grid is a dream and a goal at some point, but I gain a lot of energy from socializing, whether the outcome of that is positive or negative.
 Continuing to curate my life as time goes on is still a top priority, however, completely disconnecting from civilization would deprive me of quality material to base stories on or incorporate in what I’m working on.
 Storytelling should be an unpredictable chain of events with relatable situations instead of following trends that consist of beat-by-beat actions meant to trigger specific results.
 Escapism is fine for momentary stress relief, however, the brain isn’t intellectually engaged, even if there is excitement.
 This is ultimately what concerns a lot of filmmakers who aren’t impressed by the average superhero movie.
 The genre relies on tropes to “play it safe” until it can subvert them for a grand scale ordeal.